This post may include affiliate links.

 Use the goals you created from your life wheel review to decide what images to use.
 Then get creating!
 This helps in starting the new year off with an amazing vision.

 If you want more detailed instructions on how to create a vision board -> Tips For Creating A Vision Board

 If you want ideas on how to create a vision board -> 10 Easy Ideas On How To Make A Vision Board

-These are 4 simple steps you can take to start the new year on a productive & organised note!
-The life wheel and goal board exercises are great ways to encourage empowerment and decision making.
+These are 4 simple steps for starting the new year productively, organized and motivated!
+The life wheel and vision board exercises are great ways to encourage empowerment and decision making.
 Now you have your goals up on your wall and you’ve assessed where you want to make changes in your life, it’s time to start taking action!!

 - Burchard, B. (2017).
 High performance habits: how extraordinary people become that way.
 Carlsbad: Hay House, Inc. ↩